Philippines travel guide with our best tips • 2024

 We recommend you take malaria pills on your trip to the Philippines, especially if you decide to visit rural areas of the country.

-We recommend that you also take a good mosquito repellent, as it can get you out of trouble.
+We also recommend that you also take a good mosquito repellent, as it can get you out of trouble.

 4. Coins and Exchange – Malay – philippines travel guide